Kenyir Lake, Largest Man-Made Lake in Southeast Asia

 The Kenyir Lake, bold in its splendour

-Kenyir Lake, a Malaysian’s pride of ecotourism is located in the biggest state of Malaysia, in Pahang.
-Capable of generating up to 400MW of hydroelectric power, the lake was contrived in 1989 following the construction of the Sultan Muhammad Power Station, which is also known as the Kenyir Dam.
+Kenyir Lake, a Malaysian’s pride of ecotourism is located in the state of Terengganu, is capable of generating up to 400MW of hydroelectric power as the lake was contrived in 1989 following the construction of the Sultan Muhammad Power Station, which is also known as the Kenyir Dam.
 Since then, it has gained the reputation of being the largest artificial lake in Southeast Asia and has been successfully developed as an ecotourism destination, welcoming visitors from all over the globe.
 The best time to visit Lake Kenyir would be in March and April as the water levels are highest and you get to enjoy Kenyir Lake in its full splendour.

 Beautiful Hornbills at Kenyir Lake warily eyeing visitors

 Described as a wondrous nature getaway, even the Myanmar Times: Unnatural Nature Offers Surprising Beauty at Tasik Kenyir speaks highly of the Kenyir Lake and it is not surprising; this nature sanctuary harbours thousands of flora and fauna species, including 8000 species of flowers, 370 species of orchids, about 1000 species of birds, butterflies and other animals.
 Furthermore, it is also home to Asian elephants, Malayan tigers, deer and snakes.
 Sightings of different hornbills species have been recorded here, so to the avid birdwatchers, this is attractions at Kenyir Lake that you should be checking out!

 Do you know that the Kenyir Lake is also the gateway to Taman Negara?
 To find out more about Kenyir Lake’s gateway to Taman Negara, read about it at Adventoro’s Adventure News: Taman Negara, One of the World’s Oldest Tropical Rainforest.